-In the final year students must take at least 105 credits at level 6.
+Students in their final year must take at least 105 credits at level 6.
 15 credits can be at level 5 or 6.
-At least 90 credits at level 6 must be from SEF.
+At least 90 credits at level 6 must be from SEF 45 credits from a defined economics list and 45 from a finance list.
 The remaining 30 credits can be chosen from anywhere in the University.

-Students take a compulsory non-credit bearing Personal and Career Development Plan module in year 1, year 2 and the final year.
+Students take a compulsory non-credit bearing Personal and Career Development Plan module in year 1, year 2 and the final vear.